wwarthen/RomWBW/Source/Doc/Architecture.md

 |      _Returned Values_
 |           A: Status (0=OK, else error)

-This function applies the previously specified volume and pitch by programming the sound chip with the appropriate values.
+This function applies the previously specified volume and period by programming the sound chip with the appropriate values.
 The values are applied to the specified channel of the chip.